-The NFL season is only three weeks old and injuries are running rampant through the league.
-Week after week, a star player is lost for multiple weeks, months, or possibly the whole season because of injuries that usually are the result of bad luck or possibly not being as physically prepared as they could have been.
+In NFL and college football, each week, a star player is hit with a sidelining injury.
+Possibly lost for multiple weeks, months, or at worst, the whole season.
+Injuries that are usually the result of bad luck or not being as physically prepared as they could have been.
 Hopefully your team, **knock on wood**, does not or will not have to deal with this at any point during their season.
 My team, my beloved Detroit Lions, look like a dumpster fire for reasons other than injuries.

 The physicality of football increases every year.
 The players are getting bigger, faster, and stronger in training facilities across the country getting ready for that next season.
 Guys are always looking to take that next step during the offseason to ensure that they are a better player than they were the preceding year.
 Countless hours are spent in the gym and on the field trying to achieve this goal.
 Some training programs start the day after a season is over, whether it be after week 17 in the regular season or if your team wins the Super Bowl.
 It’s no secret that being a professional or collegiate athlete is a year-round commitment.